The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun: Discussion

 Still, the occurrence of mode switching at the VR does not necessarily imply a change in the dominant mode (i.e. a $90^\circ$ swing in $\mathrm{PA}$).
-For magnetic fields as high as $\approx2\times10^{14}\,\mathrm{G}$ (the spin-down field of \source, see \S\ref{sec:timing}), mode switching can be partial, meaning that not all O-mode photons become X-mode ones (and conversely) at the VR, with the probability of switching between modes depending on the energy of the photon, magnetic field, and density gradient of the atmosphere \cite[][]{2003MNRAS.338..233H}.
+For magnetic fields as high as $\approx2\times10^{14}\,\mathrm{G}$ (the spin-down field of \source, see \S\ref{sec:timing}), mode switching can be partial, meaning that not all O-mode photons become X-mode ones (and conversely) at the VR, with the probability of switching between modes depending on the energy of the photon, magnetic field, and density gradient in the atmosphere \cite[][]{2003MNRAS.338..233H}.
 This results in a local minimum in $\mathrm{PD}$, while the polarization angle remains constant with energy \citep[][and references therein]{2024MNRAS.528.3927K,2025ApJ...987..113K}.
-To test whether the minimum between $3$ and $4\,\mathrm{keV}$ suggested by \ixpe\ can be explained by (partial) mode conversion at the vacuum resonance, we performed some simulations following the method detailed in \citet{2024MNRAS.528.3927K} for the inferred dipolar field of the source ($2\times10^{14}\,\mathrm{G}$), a magnetic field inclination of $\sim 10^\circ$ to the surface normal and a probability threshold of $P_\mathrm{th}=0.9$.
-Although this is a simplified model and it is not meant to reproduce all the spectro-polarimetric properties of \source, the results reported in Figure \ref{fig:vac_res} supports the idea that partial mode conversion at the VR is able to produce dips in $\mathrm{PD}$ at the energies observed by \ixpe\ in \source.
+To test whether (partial) mode conversion at the vacuum resonance can produce a behavior of $\mathrm{PD}$ like that suggested by \ixpe\ between $3$ and $4\,\mathrm{keV}$, we performed some simulations following the method detailed in \citet{2024MNRAS.528.3927K}.
+Figure \ref{fig:vac_res} shows the energy-dependent behavior of the polarization degree in the case of emission from a single atmospheric patch, assuming a field of strength $B=2\times10^{14}\,\mathrm{G}$, inclined by $\sim 10^\circ$ wrt the surface normal and a probability threshold of $P_\mathrm{th}=0.9$ \footnote{The magnetic field used in the simulation of Figure \ref{fig:vac_res} is somewhat smaller than the polar value inferred in \source, because convergence issues with our atmospheric code prevented us from reaching higher values of $B$.
+We successfully produced a run with an aligned field of $B=4\times10^{14}\,\mathrm{G}$ on a coarser energy grid which, albeit noisier, is consistent with the results shown in Figure \ref{fig:vac_res}.} Although a more detailed model is required before any definitive conclusion can be drawn, the results reported in Figure \ref{fig:vac_res} suggest that partial mode conversion at the VR can produce dips in $\mathrm{PD}$ at the energies observed by \ixpe\ in \source.